medipixel/rl_algorithms/rl_algorithms/distillation/README.md

 The collected states will be stored in directory:  `data/distribution_buffer/<env_name>`.

-If the expert data is generated, Put the path of the train-phase data in the buffer_path list in the distillation config file and execute the training just as the code below:
+If the expert data is generated, Put the path of the train-phase data in the dataset_path list in the distillation config file and execute the training just as the code below:

 ```
 python run_env_name.py --cfg-path <distillation-config-path> --student